 Future Language that Will Make You Rich

 Now, let’s say you are not interested in communication at all.
 Your goal is to find a good job and earn a lot of money.
 What language(s) can help you become a successful entrepreneur in 2050?
-Most of the research data suggests that Chinese, Spanish, and English will be the powerful languages in global business.
+Most of the research data suggest that Chinese, Spanish, and English will be the powerful languages in global business.
 You can also take a look at some of the developing economies and make a bet on them.
 BRIC countries — Brazil, Russia, India, China — can be a point of interest.
-It’s quite possible that Hindi, Bengali, Urdu and Indonesian will be in control of the economic development in the future.
+It’s quite possible that Hindi, Bengali, Urdu, and Indonesian will be in control of the economic development in the future.

 If we take the projection made by investment bank Natixis into consideration, French can become the most popular language by 2050.
 It might be spoken by 750 million people leaving Chinese and Spanish behind.
 All in all, there are numerous suggestions of what the future may bring and you have some the data to process and prepare for it.
 But what about your children and grandchildren?
-What languages should they learn to have more attractive opportunities?
+What future language should they learn to have more attractive opportunities?

 Whatever language our future generations will speak, it will definitely be easy to learn.
 It’s unlikely for the humanity to keep torturing itself with numerous grammatical exceptions and unpronounceable words.
 There is a high probability that most of the 6,000 languages we have now, will disappear.
 If we look back at our history and make a projection based on it, we will see that a lot of languages spoken by small groups of people had and will have a hard time.
 And those languages that will manage to survive will change dramatically.
 The future language will become simpler and have the old unnecessary words replaced by the modern ones.
 The new versions will have smaller vocabularies.